 | Final (Budapest) | £520-£1,300 | £1,050-£2,150 | £2,600-£8,500+ |

 These are indicative resale ranges, not fixed prices.
 Live listings on 1BoxOffice may be above or below these figures depending on supply and demand at any given time.
-Matches involving clubs with larger travelling fanbases (Real Madrid, Liverpool, Barcelona, Arsenal) tend to carry higher pricing than ties where demand is more localised.
+The Arsenal vs PSG final pairing combines two of Europe's largest travelling fanbases with a defending-champion narrative and Arsenal's first final in 20 years, which typically pushes resale demand toward the upper end of the historical range.

 For buyers looking for more than a standard matchday, hospitality packages are available for many Champions League fixtures.
 The exact offer depends on the stadium and the host club, but packages typically include premium seating in the best stadium locations, access to private lounges with food and drink, dedicated entrances to avoid queues and, at some venues, concierge services.
 These packages suit corporate groups, special occasions and fans who want an elevated matchday experience.

-Hospitality demand is particularly high for quarter-final and semi-final ties, and the final itself.
-Packages for the Budapest final are expected to sell quickly once they become available.
+Hospitality demand is at its peak for the Budapest final, with packages selling quickly as kick-off approaches.
 Booking early through 1BoxOffice is the best way to compare hospitality options and secure your preferred package.

 Common hospitality types across the UEFA Champions League include: